 I really don’t see how that strategy works.
 If the goal is to compete on price, it doesn’t make sense to keep the same (presumably higher) fares.
 The target market is comparing one airline’s lowest fare to another airline’s lowest fare, not multiple fares offered by the same airline.

-In United’s defense, the economy is improving and airlines are raising fares across the board.
+In a recent Bitcoin Code review, it’s been said that in United’s defense, the economy is improving and airlines are raising fares across the board.
 This rumor could be satisfied by holding basic economy fares at the current baseline and letting other fares go up naturally.
 But 10-15% is a big number when you consider some people report increases as small as $3.

 I don’t think that United’s version of basic economy will be quite as bad as Spirit.
 In the Devil’s Advocate’s review, he points out numerous cases of fees that are not just optional but punitive, too.
 I can understand charging for checked baggage.
 Charging for carry on bags is questionable, but can be justified.
 Charging double for carry on bags if you pay your fee at the gate, rather than at check-in, is just mean.
 Spirit knows that customers have no options once past security to send the bag home or leave it in the car.
 It must go with them on the plane, and so they shell out $100.